|A tram in Shanghai during the 1920s.|

 All Things Chinese

 There are countless worlds out there.
-Although the vast majority of them are very different from our world, there are still numerous quite similar to ours, of which some are akin to the past of human world on earth, others far ahead in time.
+Although the vast majority of them are very different from our world, there are still numerous quite similar to ours, of which some are akin to the past of the human world on earth, others far ahead in time.

-The different worlds are not really situated in different locations but overlapped upon each other.
-Since all the worlds are by essence the products of our imagination, which world you might see and dwell is very much determined by your perspective.
+The different worlds are not really situated in different locations but overlapped with each other.
+Since all the worlds are by essence the products of our imagination, which world you might see and dwell in is very much determined by your perspective.
 Just like when viewing a painting: some may discover a landscape, others find a man’s profile.

 Therefore, if you can be totally detached from any “reality”, be it past, current or future, and gain the capacity to freely shift your perspective, you’ll be able to travel between worlds and times.